PokemonGoF/PokemonGo-Bot/docs/installation.md

 docker build --build-arg timezone=Europe/London -t pokemongo-bot .
 ```

-Optionally you can set your timezone with the --build-arg option (default is Etc/UTC)
+Optionally you can set your timezone with the --build-arg option (default is Etc/UTC).
+You can find an exhaustive list of timezone here: https://en.wikipedia.org/wiki/List_of_tz_database_time_zones

 After build process you can verify that the image was created with: